Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 3.1 Cheating

-Cheating will not be tolerated.
-The Tournament Organizer reviews all cheating allegations, and if they believe that a player has cheated, they will issue an approppriate penalty up to and including disqualifcation from a tournament and a loss of any prize payout.
+Cheating is not tolerated.
+The Tournament Organizer will review allegations and issue penalties, up to disqualification and loss of prizes.

 ### 3.2 Bribery

-The decision to drop, concede, or a gree to an intentional draw cannot be made in exchange for or influenced by the offer of any reward or incentive, nor may any in-game decision be influenced in this manner.
-Making such an offer or enticing someone into making an offer is prohibited and is considered bribery.
-Players may not make any offers to tournament staff in an attempt to influence the outcome of a ruling.
+Decisions to drop, concede, or draw cannot be influenced by rewards or incentives.
+Offering or enticing someone with such offers is bribery and prohibited.
+Players cannot offer anything to staff to influence rulings.

-It is not bribery when players share prizes they have not yet received in the current tournament and they may agree to such before or during their match, as long as any such sharing does not occur in exchange for any game or match result or the dropping of a player from the tournament.
+It is not bribery when players share prizes they have not yet received in the current tournament and they may agree to do so before or during their match, as long as this does not occur in exchange for any game or match result or the dropping of a player from the tournament.

 ### 3.3 Wagering

-Tournament staff, players, and spectators may not wager, ange, or bet on any portion of a tournament, match, or game.
+Staff, players, and spectators cannot bet on any part of the tournament.

 ### 3.4 Unsporting Conduct

-Unsporting conduct will not be tolerated at any time.
-Unsporting conduct inclues, but is not limited to:
+Unsporting conduct is unacceptable and includes, but is not limited to:

-- Engaging in behavior that could reasonably be expected to create a feeling of being bullied or harrassed.
+- Bullying or harassing any participant.
-- Arguing with or insulting tournament staff, players, or spectators.
+- Insulting or arguing with participants.
-- Violating the personal privacy or safety of any tournament staff, player, or spectator.
+- Violating privacy or safety of participants.
-- Using social media to bully, shame, or intimidate other participants.
+- Using social media to shame or intimidate other participants.
-- Failing to follow the instructions of tournament staff.
+- Ignoring staff instructions

-Tournament staff should investigate potential matters brought to their attention as soon as possible and take actions to discourage repeat behavior.
+Tournament taff should investigate and discourage repeat behavior.

 ### 3.5 Slow Play

-Players must begin their games in a timely fashyion and adhere to time limits specified for the tournament.
-Players must maintain a pace to allow the match to be finished in the announced time limit.
+Players must start games on time and keep pace with time limits.
 Stalling is not acceptable.
-Players may ask tournament staff to watch their match for slow play.
+Players can ask staff to monitor for slow play.
 Such a request will be granted if feasible.

-### 3.6 Outside Assisstance
+### 3.6 Outside Assistance

-During matches, players may not seek play advice from spectators and spectators may not give play advice to players.
+Players cannot seek or receive play advice from spectators during matches.